On Monday March 16, 2020 David Bradley Fish, Senior, (Superman) loving husband, father, and grandfather passed away unexpectedly at the age of 75.

 He will be sorely missed but always remembered.
 He would want everyone to know “You can be on my team”.

-A funeral service will be held at 11 a.m., Friday, August 21 at St. Charles Borromeo Catholic Church, Chippewa Falls with Msgr.
+A funeral service will be held at 11 a.m., Fr iday, August 21 at St. Charles Borromeo Catholic Church, Chippewa Falls with Msgr.
 Michael Gorman, Fr.
 Frank Corradi and Fr.
 Dennis Carver concelebrating.
-Military honors conducted by the Chippewa Falls Patriotic Council will follow the service outside of church.
-Interment will be at Hope Cemetery, Chippewa Falls at a later date.
+Interment with military honors conducted by the Chippewa Falls Patriotic Council will follow at Hope Cemetery, Chippewa Falls.
+Following the service, all are welcome to join the family for a lunch at Wissota Golf.

 Visitation will begin at 9:30 a.m.
 Friday at the church.